All Episodes

 They also had some assistance.

-I mean, you had wild spending, you had a new entitlement created by Republicans.
+You had a new entitlement created by Republicans.

-You had uh McCain fine gold, which which kind of blew up the First Amendment, the Republicans were behind and supported.
+You had McCain fine gold, which kind of blew up the First Amendment.

-You had you had over the top spending.
+You had over-the-top spending.

-So there there was a there was a a uh confluence of events here, and Obama, as untested, unknown, was a canvas, empty canvas, and you could make him whatever you wanted him to be.
+And Obama, as untested, unknown, was a canvas, empty canvas, and you could make him whatever you wanted him to be.

-And if you wanted anything opposite what had happened or other than what was happening, that's that's the role.
+And if you wanted anything opposite what had happened or other than what was happening, that's the role.

-people, I think were not specifically voting.
+People, I think, were not specifically voting.

-Who was, you know, I mean, our lousy candidate was tied with Obama until September when this financial meltdown began.
+And we had a lousy candidate who was, you know, I mean, our lousy candidate was tied with Obama until September when this financial meltdown began.

-That was a carefully orchestrated manufactured seven years.
+That was a carefully orchestrated, manufactured seven years.

 It took a long time.